What's Left of Me (album)

 What's Left of Me is the second solo album by American singer-songwriter Nick Lachey, released on May 9, 2006, by Jive Records and Zomba.
 The album includes the hit ballad "What's Left of Me", which to date is Lachey's most successful single as a solo artist.
 Other singles included are titled "I Can't Hate You Anymore" and "Resolution".
-On June 14, 2006, What's Left of Me was certified Gold by the Recording Industry Association of America for shipments of over 500,000 copies and has sold 441,982 to date, making it the first Lachey solo album to be certified by the RIAA.
+On June 14, 2006, What's Left of Me was certified Gold by the Recording Industry Association of America for shipments of over 500,000 copies, making it the first Lachey solo album to be certified by the RIAA.
 Lachey embarked on the What's Left of Me Tour in support of the album.